Back to Insights

 That usually starts with normalized earnings.
 In smaller owner-operated businesses, that often means Seller's Discretionary Earnings, or SDE.
 In larger or more management-driven businesses, buyers may focus more on EBITDA.
 The right metric depends on the size and structure of the business, but the principle is the same: buyers want to understand the earnings power they are actually acquiring.

 A real valuation is not built from guesswork or a quick online calculator.
-It is built from actual financials, documented add-backs, and a realistic understanding of how buyers in your market are likely to evaluate the company.
+It is built from actual financials, documented add-backs, and a realistic understanding of how buyers evaluate a business.

 Get this wrong and everything that follows becomes harder.
 Price too high and the business sits.
 Price too low and you leave value behind.
 A well-supported valuation gives the rest of the process credibility.